shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 plt.show()
 {% endhighlight %}

+As expected, the resulting 3D plot shows the solution space of our three objectives (in this case, *Mortality*, *Morbidity* and *OpEx costs*).
+In some cases, 3D plots can be useful for identifying interesting clusters of the objective space.
+In other cases, however, it may be difficult to distinguish meaningful trends - 3D plots may even obfuscate important information if you're not careful.

 ![MOEAs](../assets/img/rotav_OE_3d.png)

 <br>

 ## Visualization 3: Parallel Coordinate Plots

-Using 3D plotting may not be an effective visualization strategy for high-dimensional objective spaces.
-Instead, we can try using [parallel coordinate plotting](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/parcoords.html), which is a technique that is better equipped to handle 3+ objectives.
+Sometimes, using 3D plotting may not be an effective visualization strategy for high-dimensional spaces.
+An alternative is to try using [parallel coordinate plotting](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/parcoords.html), which is often better equipped to handle 3+ objectives.

 {% highlight ruby %}
-# Parallel Coordinates Plot Example
+# PARALLEL COORDINATE PLOT EXAMPLE

 # Begin by rescaling objectives.
-Get the maximum and minimum value of each objective result.
+Get the maximum and minimum value of each result.
 limits = parcoords.get_limits(df_outcomes)
 # Set the lower limit of all objectives to zero.
 lower_lim = limits.loc[0, list(df_outcomes)]